With working example apps to remix, a code editor to modify them, instant hosting and deployment - anybody can build a web app on Glitch, for free.

-Too many coding tools put up big barriers to your creativity, by requiring tons of setup, having lots of confusing and complicated features, or by letting jerks run rampant over the community.
+Too many coding tools put up big barriers to your creativity by requiring tons of setup, having lots of confusing and complicated features, or by letting jerks run rampant in the community.
 With Glitch, we're rolling out the red carpet to welcome creators just like you.

 It's fun, but it's not a toy

-Glitch isn't a "dumbed down" version of a real developer environment — your Glitch app runs on the exact same standard cloud infrastructure and Node.js engine that the best developers use to run their apps.
-We've just made it easier to get started.
+Glitch isn't a "dumbed down" version of a real developer environment — your Glitch app runs on the exact same cloud infrastructure and Node.js engine that the best developers use to run their apps.
+We've just made it easier for you to get started.

 While you work with Glitch, we seamlessly upgrade your servers in the background.
-There’s no deployment or server provisioning because it all happens automatically.
+There’s no deployment or server provisioning - it all happens automatically.

 Glitch is part of that legacy, building on all we've learned to help anybody make the app of their dreams.

 Why Did We Make Glitch?